Luke 3

 “Indeed the axe is already laid at the root of the trees; so every tree that does not bear good fruit is cut down and thrown into the fire.”

 (a) The axe is already laid at the root.
-The law-keeping covenant that Israel had with the Lord was coming to an end.
+The end is near.

 (b) The root.
 The self-righteous root of unbelief cannot sustain you.
 We are meant to be rooted in Christ (Rom.
 11:18).

-(d) Fire.
-The ungodly and all those things that are opposed to God’s reign will be destroyed by fire (Matt.
+(f) Fire.
+All those things that are opposed to God’s reign will be destroyed by fire (Matt.
 13:41, 2 Pet.
 2:6, 3:7).
 Both John the Baptist and Jesus spoke of the fire of divine judgment; see entry for Luke 12:49.

 Luke 3:16